 2. Amsterdam Tower Bridge has no tower

 The Amsterdam Tower Bridge (Torensluisbrug) is famous because it’s extremely wide.
-The bridge spans the Singel, the canal dug created in the 15th century.
+The bridge spans the Singel canal.

-In those days, the bridge was one of the main entrances into the Medieval town of Amsterdam.
-A large wooden tower called Jan Roodenpoort stood on the bridge, guards on watch for possible hostile visitors.
-The cellars below were used as a prison cells, that flooded during high tide!
+The Singel canal dates back to the 15th century.
+In those days, the bridge was one of the main entrances into the medieval town of Amsterdam.
+A large wooden tower called Jan Roodenpoort stood on the bridge and, guards on the watch for possible hostile visitors.
+The cellars below were used as prison cells, that flooded during high tide!

 3. The Amsterdam Blue Bridge is not blue